14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 Now it’s your turn.

-After writing almost 5,000 words, I’m a bit tired and need your help!
+After writing over 5,000 words, I’m a bit tired and need your help!

 What are your favorite’s bird watching tips and tricks for beginners?
 What can you share that would help someone else out?

 I know I missed some great websites, apps and other various products.
 I’m sorry in advance.